dmbarbour/glas/docs/GlasCLI.md

 ### Binary Stream Processing Applications

-A binary stream processing application (BSP app), indicated by 'run-mode-bsp', will incrementally read from standard input and write to standard output.
-The main advantage of binary stream processing is that it's easily implemented and immediately useful, especially suitable for early development and bootstrap.
+A binary stream processing application (BSP app), indicated by 'run-mode-bsp', will incrementally read from standard input and write to standard output, plus access to language module effects (log and load).
+The advantage of BSP is that it's trivially implemented, immediately useful, suitable for early development and bootstrap.

-I propose to express the BSP app as a transaction loop application with a restricted effects API - e.g. read, write, log, and load.
-To ensure deterministic behavior, 'read' will logically diverge (wait indefinitely) if buffered input data is insufficient.
-Writes are generally buffered until the current transactional step commits.
-With this model, it is trivial to adapt a BSP app to a normal glas app.

-BSP apps can support limited interaction such as a REPLs, especially if embedded in a suitable environment (e.g. with [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code) or [terminal graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/)).
-Of course, we may need to introduce configuration options to control features such as input echo and line buffering.
+We can leverage it to extract binaries from the module system or to implement REPLs.
+If we're feeling clever, we can try [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code) or a [terminal graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/).

 ## Scripting